 In addition to this, you will have to pay the immigration fees at a Mexican bank (e.g. Bancomer).
 Make two copies of the payment receipt and attach them to your paperwork along with photos (tamaño infantil – child size).

 With all the documentation in order and signed in blue ink (matching your passport signature), then go to the INM (Immigration Office) to apply for your canje.
+In Playa del Carmen, you must first request an appointment in order to submit and apply.

 Always remember to bring your passport with you when you visit the INM.

-For a quote or more info on immigration to Mexico, please email Adriana Vela at firstname.lastname@example.org or call 984 169 5375.
+For a quote or more info on immigration to Mexico, please email Adriana Vela at firstname.lastname@example.org.